Angela Lansbury: Final years: 2003–2022

-Personal life
+Personal life and death

 Lansbury defined herself as being "Irish-British".
 She became a US citizen in 1951, while retaining her British citizenship.
 According to a 2014 article in the Irish Independent, she also held Irish citizenship.

-Although adopting an Americanized accent for roles like that of Fletcher, Lansbury retained her English accent throughout her life.
+Although adopting an Americanized accent for roles like that of her Jessica Fletcher character in Murder, She Wrote, Lansbury retained her English accent throughout her life.

 Lansbury was a profoundly private person, and disliked attempts at flattery.
 Gottfried characterized her as being "Meticulous.
 Cautious.
 Self-editing.
 Deliberate.
 It is what the British call reserved".
-In The Daily Telegraph, the theatre critic Dominic Cavendish stated that Lansbury's hallmarks were "self-composure, commitment and, yes, gentility", approaches he thought had become "in too short supply in the age of snowflakery and social media self-promotion."
+In The Daily Telegraph, the theatre critic Dominic Cavendish stated that Lansbury's hallmarks were "self-composure, commitment and, yes, gentility", approaches he thought had become "in too short supply" in modern times.
 Gottfried also commented that she was "as concerned, as sensitive, and as sympathetic as anyone might want in a friend".

 Lansbury was married twice.
-Her first marriage was to actor Richard Cromwell and lasted from 1945 to 1946.
-In 1949, Lansbury married actor and producer Peter Shaw, and they remained until he died in 2003.
+Her first marriage was in 1945 to actor Richard Cromwell, who was 16 years older than she.
+They divorced in 1946 after Cromwell came out as gay.
+In 1949, Lansbury married actor and producer Peter Shaw, and they remained married until he died in 2003.
 They had two children together, Anthony Peter (b.
-1952) and Deirdre Ann (b.
+1952) and Deirdre Angela (b.
 1953), and Lansbury became the stepmother of Shaw's son David from his first marriage.
 While Lansbury repeatedly stated that she wanted to put her children before her career, she admitted that she frequently had to leave them in California for long periods when she was working elsewhere.
+In the 1970s, Lansbury moved the family to Ireland.
+In contemporary newspaper interviews, Lansbury stated the move was due to her children's use of drugs and Deirdre's involvement with Charles Manson, and a desire to remove them from that environment.

 Anthony became a television director and directed 68 episodes of Murder, She Wrote.
 Deirdre married a chef, and together they opened a restaurant in West Los Angeles.
 Lansbury had three grandchildren and five great-grandchildren at the time of her death in 2022.